Keshav Rao Koratkar: Indian Independence Movement

 Keshavrao was influenced by his friend Bal Gangadhar Tilak, and on his request in 1897 he helped the Chapekar brothers of Pune, who were in hiding, seek medical help in Hyderabad.
 He became a part of the Khilafat movement.
 Although mainly a Muslim religious movement, it became a part of the wider Indian independence movement.
 In 1919 Keshavrao missed his daughter's wedding to lead the Khilafat Movement rally, an incident which exemplified his commitment to cause over family.

 Final years

 Keshavrao's final years were marked by ill health due to undiagnosed diabetes and impaired vision.
-On 20 May 1930, he went into diabetic coma, and breathed his last on 21 May 1930.
+On 20 May 1930, he went into diabetic coma, and died on 21 May 1930.

 His son Shri Vidyalankar V. K. Koratkar is also Member of Hyderabad and Bombay Legislature and Lok Sabha.